 For me, tracking how I feel, my improvements, my timed walks/runs has made a huge difference.
 I use an app to record my health progress which gives me perspective.
 I can physically feel and see my improvements.
 My goal everyday is to be the best I can be, and better than yesterday.
 One day at a time.

 So here I am, unapologetically me; tubes, devices, scars, all of it.
-I’m no longer worried about being perfect.
+I’m not perfect, and I don’t worry about that anymore.
 Neither am I concerned with anyone’s opinions.
 I don’t worry that I’m not exactly where I want to be.
 I am relentless, and I will reach my goals.
 This journey is lifelong, and I will continue being the best I can be.

 Samantha “Sam” Smith is a Health & Wellness Coach and the Director of Public Relations for G-PACT, a non-profit patient support group for Gastroparesis.
-She was born, raised and still lives in upstate New York where in the warmer weather she loves to run.
+She lives in upstate New York where she was born and raised.
+Sam loves to run in the warmer weather.
 Sam has organized fundraisers, lobbied congress, and been part of many awareness campaigns for chronic disease awareness.
 [Blog]